mainkoon81/Study-02-AB-Testing/README.md

 #### Multi-testing Correction
 When performing more than one hypothesis test, your type-I error compounds.
 In order to correct for this, a common technique is called the `Bonferroni correction`.
 This correction is very conservative, but says that your new type-I error rate should be the error rate you actually want divided by the number of tests you are performing.
 Therefore, if you would like to hold an **allowable type-I error rate of 1%** (99% confidence means alpha=0.01) for each of 20 hypothesis tests, the Bonferroni corrected rate would be 0.01/20 = 0.0005.
 This would be the new rate you should use as your comparison to the p-value for each of the 20 tests to make your decision.

-## A/B testing
- - When a company wants to test new versions of a webpage?
- - A/B tests are used to test changes on a web page by running an experiment where a control group sees the old version, while the experiment group sees the new version.
-A **metric** is then chosen to measure the level of engagement from users in each group.
-These results are then used to judge whether one version is more effective than the other.
-A/B testing is very much like hypothesis testing.
-   - Null Hypothesis: The new version is no better, or even worse, than the old version (H0: 'new' =< 'old')
-   - Alternative Hypothesis: The new version is better than the old version (H1: 'new' > 'old')
- - If we reject the null hypothesis, the results would suggest launching the change.
-These tests can be used for a wide variety of changes to see what change maximizes your metric the most.
- - A/B testing also has its drawbacks:
-   - Type I. (Says False, but H0 actually True) Change Aversion or `false positives`: Existing users may give an unfair advantage to the old version, simply because they are unhappy with change, even if it’s ultimately for the better.
-   - Type II.
-(Says True, but H0 actually False) Novelty Effect or `false negatives`: Existing users may give an unfair advantage to the new version, because they’re excited or drawn to the change, even if it isn’t any better in the long run.